 Consistent with the findings of previous scholarly works (Singer et al., 2020; Rosen, Cutrona, and Lindquist, 2022; Dammert, 2022), linking the national security situation (whether framed as moderately or severely critical) to “threats” posed by minorities such as migrants or other foreign actors can serve to boost public support for tough-on-crime policies like mano dura.
-This is especially true when the state is also seen as culpableDemocratic ideals
+This is especially true when the state is also seen as culpable, as in Ecuador, where corruption was widely cited alongside immigration as a driver of insecurity.
+Our focus group data, however, reveal an important nuance: the embrace of scapegoats, often serving as a causal argument for the adoption of aggressive measures, is not always automatic but can be also shaped by group dynamics.
+While in Chile this sentiment emerged spontaneously and was reinforced through interactions, in Costa Rica the association between immigration and crime surfaced when the moderator explored the topic and was also contested by some participants during discussions.

+Democratic ideals

 Many participants acknowledged that mano dura is not always compatible with democracy.
 They recognize that adopting such tough-on-crime initiatives can involve human rights violations by police or military forces.
 In more extreme cases, to tackle the problem of crime in times of crises, this may include closing the Congress or the Supreme Court and governing by decree, suggesting that some citizens in these countries are willing to exchange democracy for greater security.

 In some of the focus groups, human rights were often seen as external to criminals.
 In Chile, several participants expressed the belief that criminals forfeit their human rights upon committing a crime.
-There was a prevalent perception that human rights often hinder policing strategies, particularly in the cases where insecurity is associated with immigrants. articipant 3 illustrating this view stating that “all the foreigners rely on human rights [to commit crimes], human rights and all that stuff.
+There was a prevalent perception that human rights often hinder policing strategies, particularly in the cases where insecurity is associated with immigrants.
+This sentiment emerged vividly in focus group 6, when two participants started discussing the benefits of tougher policing strategies like those allegedly prevalent in the United States.
+Participant 3 intervened without being contested, illustrating this view by stating that “all the foreigners rely on human rights [to commit crimes], human rights and all that stuff.
 So, no one can touch anyone.”

-, increasing police discretion to fight crime was considered a viable approach.
+Building on the idea that human rights protected criminals rather than law-abiding citizens, increasing police discretion to fight crime was considered a viable approach.
 Discussions in Chile suggested that the Carabineros, the national police force which generally enjoyed a positive reputation among participants, lack the necessary tools to effectively combat crime.
 Not only human rights constraints but also the fear of facing legal consequences were viewed as barriers to policing.
 In this context, participant 1 from focus group 3 remarked:

 I think the ideal here is that everyone should just use their weapon right away, no hesitation.
 Right away—that's the only way for people, for the criminals, to start feeling fear.
 Even if it’s just aiming at their feet.